kaarthis/Projects/prd/security/custom-credential-provider.md

 The contents of this PRD will treat ACR as explicitly out of scope and focus solely on non-ACR container registries.
 ACR custom domains is not out yet; additionally, ACR being a first-class experience in Azure can likely have a different experience than what is laid out here for BYO credential provider.

 If a customer tries to pass any binaries that mess with the `acr-credential-provider`, those PUTs will be **rejected**.
+In a similar vein, existing `acr-credential-provider` binaries that already exist on the node will not count towards the 3 credential provider limit.

 **Implementation Overview:**